larsreed/jsonschemadocs/README.md

     MARKDOWN: output Markdown-formatted documentation
     GRAPH:    output a script to create a graph using graphviz/dot
     WIKI:     output in Confluence wiki XHTML format
+    SAMPLE:   output sample data (experimental)
 INPUTFILE: name of extended JSON Schema file
 DEFINTIONS: follows the pattern name=value, and comes after the inputfile
     variant=foo could define a context for "xif-variant": "foo" excludeColumns=col1,col2,... to exclude named columns
-    skipTables=table1,table2,... to exclude tables with given IDs embedUpToRows=n defines embedding in HTML tables Output is written to stdout and should be redirected.
+    skipTables=table1,table2,... to exclude tables with given IDs embedUpToRows=n defines embedding in HTML tables
+    sampleColumns=col1,... defines columns to use for sample output Output is written to stdout and should be redirected.
 ```